hstevemcdonald/surgical-case-challenge/notes.md

 TODOS:

-- Replace images with high-res images (in public/faces) If all addresses are USA based, condensed address for readability
+- Replace images with high-res images (currently in public/faces), update DB user attributes to reflect new image
+- Consolidate handlers for any/all autocomplete fields
+- Add autocomplete for unique list of procedures and diagnoses
+- Add combined Diagnosis text and diagnosis code into single list
+- Create interfaces for objects where applicable
+- Update params types/interface references
+- Error handling
+- Unit tests